 |Sewee Red Wolves!

-The Sewee Center is home for four endangered Red wolves.
+The Sewee Center is home for six endangered Red wolves.
 Two sisters arrived at the Center from the Salisbury Zoological Park on November 1, 2012.
-Growing up at the Salisbury Zoological Park, MD, the endangered siblings don't shy away from admiring viewers.
 On May 21, 2013 a male and female arrived from the captive facility at Alligator River NWR.
 The male sired six pups at the Center on April 8th.
+Two pups and their parents remain at Sewee.
 With a population of approximately 300, the Red wolf is one of the most endangered animals in the world today.

 |Red wolf sisters.